Children with siblings who displays more empathy are likely to develop more empathy themselves, finds a new early childhood development study.

 Most research on the topic has focused on how parents influence the social development of empathy in children.
 Discipline, emotion coaching and socialisation techniques have all been shown to affect the development of empathy.
 Moreover, warm parent-child relationships are associated with greater empathy.

 Much less research has examined how older siblings influence the development of empathy in their younger brothers and sisters.
-Children who grow up with older brothers and sisters are likely to spend more time with them than with their parents.
+Children who grow up with older siblings are likely to spend more time with them than with their parents.
 So older siblings would be expected to influence early childhood development, and research has demonstrated that they do so.

 Relatively few researchers have examined how younger brothers and sisters may affect their older siblings’ social development.
 Recent research has found that younger siblings can increase the likelihood of disruptive behavior in older siblings.
 On a more positive note, other research has shown that a warmer sibling relationship is linked to more empathy and prosocial behavior on the part of both the older and the younger sibling, at the same time protecting them both from adverse environmental factors.

 Modern theories of early childhood development emphasise the significance of all relationships for a child’s social development, as well as the reciprocal nature of every relationship.
 That includes relationships with parents and adults, siblings and peers, both older and younger.
-This perspective suggests that we shouldn’t ignore the potential impact of younger brothers and sisters.
+This perspective suggests that we shouldn’t ignore the potential impact of younger siblings.

 The social development research project in Canada